colbyn/colbyn/README.md

 Over here tech bros are just too hella stimulated to take heed of anything outside their preconceived framework.
 They live like kings of old and yet for a mind that cannot change, they say stability breeds instability, especially as environmental perturbations change.

+But in closing this digression, what drives me most nowadays?

+There was a time when I was certain that my brain was permanently fried, as I’ve seen in countless others the worst of which was this homeless man I once met… But something has changed… As if heaven itself has boosted my cognitive reserve.
+I don’t know if I’m at my old standard, overall I just feel as though I’ve been given a second chance in life, and that which heaven has given can just as easily be taken back.

 ---

 **Regarding my past research:**